-Students will be considered for re-admission who:
+Students will be considered for readmission who:

-- 1. Receive approval and clearance to affirm all previous business and academic matters have been resolved (clearance will be obtained from the University's Business, Financial Aid, Registrar and Student Services offices); - 2.
+- 1. Receive approval that all previous business and academic matters have been resolved (clearance will be obtained from the University's Financial Aid, Registrar and Student Accounts Offices); - 2.
 Have a minimum 2.0 GPA from Point University; and - 3.
-Have not been in attendance at any Point University program for more than sixteen weeks.
+Have not been in attendance at any Point University program for more than ten weeks.